-With the pass, we could also visit the basilica with the Petit Train company, so we took advantage of that.
-We caught the petit train from their station at the port.
+Additional benefit of this Marseille tourist pass was being able to visit the basilica with the Petit Train company, we took advantage of that.
+We caught the petit train from their station at the old port.
 It was quite nice actually to be in the open air train car whizzing along on the streets.
 It certainly couldn’t get any more touristy than that! :-).

 The views were lovely, especially the sea views The streets are very narrow going up and it felt cozy.
 Sometimes you don’t want to look down as you feel the whole thing might just roll down backwards :-), but it wasn’t scary.

 Along the way, the driver points out little interesting tidbits about Marseille.
 It was so cool seeing all these little houses built into the hills, and what views they must have.
 Aaahh..
 I wanted one.
 I think it took twenty minutes or so to get up to Notre-Dame.
 It’s required that you get off the train at the top.

 The current basilica that is there replaced an old church by the same name that was originally built in 1214.
 It was consecrated as a basilica in 1864.